 Change is unavoidable.
 It can be good, it can be bad, it can be both.
 The key to change is whether you resist it or welcome it.
 I know I have welcomed changed on this trip, but how?
 I can do my best to answer now, but at this moment I don’t feel I can [...]

 We finally made it to Mexico, marking the last few weeks of our trip here in Latin America.
-I am already really excited to get home because I miss it and the people so much, but at the same time I am enjoying my time here, so I think I’m in a good situation.
-Another [...]
+I am already really excited to get back to the U.S. because I miss home and the people I love, but at the same time I am still enjoying my time here, so I think I’m in [...]

-By the beginning of October we’d been traveling around South America for over a month and so far everything had been vastly different from the United States.
+We’ve been traveling around South America for about a month and a half and so far everything had been vastly different from the United States.
 None of the major stores, products, restaurants, or fast food places have been spotted, except for the occasional McDonalds, Coca-cola, Doritos, and Oreos.
-Whenever we would see something [...]
+Whenever we would see something familiar we [...]

 Wow.
 I was just on top of the world.
 Literally.
 It was so amazing that I am still a little awestruck.
 It’s so hard to describe something that you have to feel and experience for yourself to understand the magnitude of it, but I am going to try.
 One of the things I was looking [...]

 Although I have been traveling around South America for about 7 weeks now, I still feel like this isn’t my life.
 It seems so surreal to be telling people back home about all my experiences.
 This is the kind of thing you only hear about…one of my recent captivating mind-blowing experiences was the time I [...]